PureTech Health (NASDAQ:PRTC) Sees Strong Trading Volume

-PureTech Health plc (NASDAQ:PRTC) saw unusually-high trading volume on Thursday .
-Approximately 407 shares were traded during mid-day trading, a decline of 82% from the previous session’s volume of 2,282 shares.The stock last traded at $36.00 and had previously closed at $35.62.
+Shares of PureTech Health plc (NASDAQ:PRTC) saw unusually-high trading volume on Thursday .
+Approximately 1,711 shares were traded during mid-day trading, an increase of 103% from the previous session’s volume of 841 shares.The stock last traded at $36.55 and had previously closed at $37.61.

-PRTC has been the topic of several research reports.
-SVB Leerink raised their target price on shares of PureTech Health from $74.00 to $76.00 and gave the stock an “outperform” rating in a report on Wednesday, August 25th.
-Piper Sandler dropped their target price on shares of PureTech Health from $76.00 to $72.00 and set an “overweight” rating on the stock in a report on Wednesday, August 25th.
-Finally, Zacks Investment Research upgraded shares of PureTech Health from a “sell” rating to a “hold” rating in a report on Wednesday, November 3rd.
+PRTC has been the subject of several recent research reports.
+SVB Leerink boosted their price target on PureTech Health from $74.00 to $76.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 25th.
+Zacks Investment Research raised PureTech Health from a “sell” rating to a “hold” rating in a research report on Wednesday, November 3rd.
+Finally, Piper Sandler reduced their price target on PureTech Health from $76.00 to $72.00 and set an “overweight” rating for the company in a research report on Wednesday, August 25th.

 PureTech Health plc, a clinical stage biotherapeutics company, discovers, develops, and commercializes medicines for inflammatory, fibrotic and immunological, intractable cancers, lymphatic and gastrointestinal, neurological and neuropsychological, and other diseases in the United States.
 The company offers KarXT targeting muscarinic acetylcholine receptors to treat schizophrenia and dementia-related psychosis; a hydrogel platform technology to treat obesity and other chronic metabolic diseases; a regenerative biology platform for androgenetic alopecia, epithelial ageing, and other medical conditions; a immunomodulation platform to treat chronic and acute inflammatory disorders; therapies for immune-mediated diseases based on a rationally-defined consortia of human microbiome-derived bacteria; and a digital treatments to treat cognitive dysfunction associated with neurology and psychiatry conditions.